Hyper-Accel/docs/docs/vllm_api.md

 Copyright 2024 The HyperAccel Inc. All rights reserved.
 -->

 HyperDex supports the vLLM framework to run on LPU(LLM Processing Unit).
-As you know, the vLLM framework officially supports a variety of hardware, including GPU, TPU, and XPU.
+As you know, the vLLM framework officially supports a variety of hardware including GPU, TPU, and XPU.
 HyperDex has its own branch of vLLM with a backend specifically designed for LPU, making it very easy to use.
 If your system is already using vLLM, you can switch hardware from GPU to LPU without changing any code.
-Below, we'll explain how to install and use this setup.
+Then, let's jump into the hyperdex-vllm!

 ### Requirements